superlistapp/super_native_extensions/super_clipboard/README.md

 ## Getting started

-`super_clipboard` uses Rust internally to implement low-level platform functionality.
+`super_clipboard` uses Rust internally to implement low-level platform specific functionality.
 Rather than shipping prebuilt binaries with the plugin, Rust build is seamlessly integrated into the Flutter build process.

 To use `super_clipboard`, you will need to install Rust: